 Leica SL versus Hasselblad X1D

-The Leica SL (Typ 601) and the Hasselblad X1D-50c are two digital cameras that were revealed to the public, respectively, in October 2015 and June 2016.
+The Leica SL (Typ 601) and the Hasselblad X1D-50c are two digital cameras that were announced, respectively, in October 2015 and June 2016.
 Both the SL and the X1D are mirrorless interchangeable lens cameras that are based on a full frame (SL) and a medium format sensor.
 The Leica has a resolution of 24 megapixel, whereas the Hasselblad provides 51.3 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica SL and the Hasselblad X1D.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the SL – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is somewhat smaller (4 percent) than the Leica SL.
 Moreover, the X1D is markedly lighter (14 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.